Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

-- Jokic's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic is responsible for taking 14.4% of his team's field goal attempts this season with 14.8 per game.

-- Conceding 111.6 points per game, the Suns are the sixth-ranked squad in the NBA on defense.
+- Defensively, the Suns are sixth in the NBA, conceding 111.6 points per game.

-- Allowing 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.
+- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked squad in the league.

 Nikola Jokic vs. the Suns